GoogleCloudPlatform/microservices-demo/README.md

    kubectl get service frontend-external | awk '{print $4}'
    ```

-   Visit `https://EXTERNAL_IP` to access your instance of Bank of Anthos.
+   Visit `https://EXTERNAL_IP` to access your instance of Online Boutique.

 8. Once you are done with it, delete the GKE cluster.